Tenable: Final

 The remaining contestants/full team select one of two categories and are given a list pertaining to their choice.
 They must give one answer at a time, starting with the captain and then proceeding through the other teammates in the order that they played Rounds 1 to 4.
 Nominates, overrules and lives are no longer in play and no conferring is allowed.
 Any contestant who gives an incorrect answer is immediately eliminated from the game.
 Completing the list awards the entire jackpot, split equally among the contestants participating in the Final, while failing to do so awards nothing.

 The maximum potential jackpot is £125,000, achievable by banking the full £25,000 in each of Rounds 1 to 5.
 If the team fails to bank any money during the game, the default jackpot is £500.
 As of Series 6, if the team fails to complete the list, each member receives a Tenable-themed tea towel as a consolation prize.

 Tenable: All-Stars and Specials

 A celebrity version under the title Tenable: All-Stars aired sporadically in 2019.

 This version is almost the same as the civilian version with one difference where the celebrities receive £1,000 for their charities if they fail to complete the final list.
 In the 2019 Christmas special, they receive £2,500 for their charities.

-There was a Socceraid special in 2022 with members of the Glasgow Rangers women's football team taking part.
+There was a Soccer Aid special in 2022 with members of the Glasgow Rangers women's football team taking part.